 Mutual Fund Interval Fund Tender-Offer Fund Hedge Funds/Private Equity Fund/Qualified Opportunity Zone Fund

-Investment adviser must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment adviser must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment adviser must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment Adviser may need to register depending on assets under management
+Advisor Considerations: Investment advisor must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment advisor must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment advisor must be registered with SEC and comply with requirements of Investment Advisers Act of 1940 Investment advisor may need to register depending on assets under management

 Key Attributes: Investors